 Before I talk about the year to come, I want to take some time to talk about something even more important to me than writing — that being the friendships I have forged this year.

 This one’s difficult to structure, but not starting this by talking about Athena would just be wrong.
 We were friends at the year’s beginning, but my god, I could never have imagined how far that relationship would come.
 Not only has Athena taken over both my mod and editing teams, but she has gone from a new friend to one of the closest I’ve ever had.
 She is anything you could ever want in a best friend and so much more.
 Never have I met anyone so unconditionally supportive in everything I do.
 You guys see it on the administrative side, but I can assure you she is just as devoted a friend as she is a worker.
 From little things like becoming knowledgeable in things I care about after having no background in them at all, to bigger things like supporting me through all the struggles of this year, I will never be able to thank her for everything she has done.
 We went from periodic conversations to spending hours and hours talking every single day.
 We went from online acquaintances to trusted friends who share more with each other than not.
-We don’t always see eye to eye and trust me, we have our arguments, but as an only child, I can comfortably say she is the closest thing to a sister that I have ever and likely will ever have.

 [Editor’s note: Nothing I could say here to that could be as good of a response as Ace deserves, but it’s a two way street.
 Throughout this year, Ace has supported me more than anyone else and he is truly family to me now. — Athena]